Answering any questions about how membership works.

 A self-contained RV is one that is set up to allow all functions of living (sleeping, eating, cooking, and sanitation) to be handled completely while inside the RV.
-A toilet system, including a holding tank is an absolute requirement.
+A toilet and a built-in grey water holding tank are absolute requirements.
 Confirmation that you'll be traveling in a self-contained RV is required to purchase or activate guest privileges.

 This requirement is in place to honor our promise to hosts that they'll only get requests from travelers who are prepared to be totally self-sufficient and, if necessary, as inconspicuous as possible.

 Yes.
 But, if a custom-built unit is not easily recognizable as an RV (a regular van, a windowless cube van, or utility trailer are examples), we highly recommend you add a detailed description of your RV interior on your guest profile to ensure the best chance of success with hosts.

 Once you have permission, you'll need to describe the set up in your guest profile.
 Potential hosts want to know how your rig meets our requirement as a self-contained RV.

 Hosts receive a link to your guest profile with your stay request.
 They'll view that and see a photo of your rig before deciding to accept or decline.
 Although you may qualify for membership, in the end, it's up to each host what type or RV they will accept.

 Maybe.
 We may allow it, but you MUST also have a sink and built in grey water tank.
 And contact us before joining.
 We'll determine eligibility based on other factors as well.
 (A mattress and a bucket in the back of a van or car won't cut it).
 Use the "Contact Us" link to send us a full description of your set up.
 When you hear back from us, be prepared to send us photos as well (interior and exterior).